giftthedeveloper/wc-lite/README.md

 Try:

-ccwc -c text.txt to see the bytes count of the txt file.
+ccwc -c filename.txt outputs the numbe of bytes in your file